|

 Peggy K. Newton is an Evansville native and graduate of Harrison High School.
 She obtained a Bachelors degree in Communications at the University of Southern Indiana and was trained in desktop publishing at Ivy Tech.
 She was a correspondent for Farmweek, a weekly newspaper covering the agricultural community in Indiana, Ohio and Kentucky.
 She was also writer and proofreader at several marketing communications agencies in Evansville and is a past editor of The Packet, the quarterly publication of the Tri-State Genealogical Society.
 Currently she serves as library assistant in the Special Collections department at Willard Library.
 Her articles on Evansville's entertainment and criminal history can be seen monthly in Maturity Journal.
+She is currently writing a book on a 1950s-era serial murderer who terrorized the Evansville region. |

 In 1991 Evansville and the Tri-State were all abuzz over the filming of 'A League of Their Own.'
 Members of the cast and crew found temporary homes here, and Tri-Staters got a chance to dress up in 1940s attire to be a part of the now-classic baseball movie.
 Watching it, for many, has become a game of trying to recognize someone in the crowd scenes.